 A company’s social purpose is why it exists, its overarching ‘North Star’ by which everything is viewed (a decision lens) and aligned to.
 A company’s Vision describes the ideal state that it wishes to achieve; it is a declaration of where the company is headed; it sets a defined direction for the company in the future.
 Some think of it as “how is the world made better by our work?”.
 Mission is what a company does, similar to a mandate.
 Values define how you behave.
 Your Values should be enduring, and your Vision could be a 10-year (or more) strategic direction, which sets the course for your company’s growth strategy and social purpose execution.

 See the graphic below that illustrates this.

 The United Way has developed relationships with leading local and global social purpose business experts, practitioners, and advisors.
 Through this network, the United Way curates quality learning and activation experiences for the business community and its partners.
-With its cohort-based and professional development programs, the Social Purpose Institute at the UWLM is unique in having a proven success track record with businesses that are activating and living their social purposes every day.
+With its cohort-based and professional development programs, the Social Purpose Institute at United Way is unique in having a proven success track record with businesses that are activating and living their social purposes every day.